Aloha Speech Solutions Ohana,

 Speech therapy is a helpful tool that can help children learn appropriate pragmatic behavior.
 Every child is different and their goals in speech therapy may look different than others.

-Speech therapists may focus on expected/unexpected behaviors during social interaction, thinking about what others might be thinking, reading body language, understanding emotions of others, making eye contact, taking turns, personal space, and so much more.
+Speech therapists may focus on expected/unexpected behaviors during social interaction, thinking about what others might be thinking, reading body language, understanding the emotions of others, making eye contact, taking turns, personal space, and so much more.

 The focus is to maintain and generalize what is learned in the therapy room to outside settings and social interactions in order to help your kiddo communicate more effectively! 🙂